MooersLab/mooerslab-functions-el/README.md

     :files ("mooerslab-functions.el")))
 ```
 The functions will always be available.
+There will be no need to use the `mooerslab-functions-load ()` function below.

-## Alternate approach of
+## Alternate approach of loading the package

-Add this function to your `init.el` file to load the file of home-made functions manaually:
+Add this function to your `init.el` file to load the file of home-made functions manually:

 ```elisp
 ;;;## mooerslab-functions-load